keelerm84/.emacs.d/README.md

     sudo ln -s /usr/bin/markdown2 /usr/bin/markdown

-In order to get the syntax highlighting in exported PDF documents from Org Mode, you need to install the python pygments LaTeX minted packages.
+In order to get the syntax highlighting in exported PDF documents from Org Mode, you need to install the python pygments and LaTeX minted packages.

     sudo yum install texlive-minted